 What is Counselling?

 Sessions usually run for 50 mins to an hour, which is largely down to the therapists discretion and way of working and a weekly apppointment scheduled.
 The role of this arrangement is to help you feel at ease and familiar with your surroundings, so you have a set space and time just for you; encouraging a consistency and momentum to the work.

 When you first enter into counselling it might feel a little uncomfortable - the idea of sharing intimate, personal thoughts and feelings.
-But I would like to reassure you that it gets easier with time and as trust builds within the relationship and the process.
+However, I would like to reassure you that it gets easier with time and as trust builds within the relationship and the process.

 Initially first sessions are a factual discussion about what prompted you to seek counselling and what you would like help with; what you hope to gain from the experience and the history that's lead to this point.
 This session is really so you can get a feel for, essentially, your counsellor; are you the right fit, do you feel comfortable enough, able to warm to, your counsellor?
 And don't worry, counsellors won't be offended if you feel you're not a good fit and would like to keep looking for the right counsellor for you.